radgrad/docusaurus2/docs/radgrad2/datamodel/entity-relationship-model.md

 <img src="/img/radgrad2/datamodel/AcademicPlans.png" width="100%"/>

 A "DesiredDegree" is an entity representing a degree plan such as "B.S. in Computer Science".
 A set of "PlanChoices" represent the requirements for that desired degree.
-The Semester indicates the time at which an Academic Plan comes into being.
+The Academic Term indicates the time at which an Academic Plan comes into being.
 The Slug just assigns the AcademicPlan a unique string identifier, such as "BS-Computer-Science-2017".

 ## Slugs